darwinia-network/crab-docs/docs/builders/integrations/oracles/razor-network.md

 ### Example Contract {: #example-contract }

-We've deployed the bridge contract in the Moonbase Alpha TestNet (at address `{{ networks.moonbase.razor.bridge_address }}`) so you can quickly check the information fed from Razor Network's oracle.
+We've deployed the bridge contract in the pangolin Alpha TestNet (at address `{{ networks.pangolin.razor.bridge_address }}`) so you can quickly check the information fed from Razor Network's oracle.

 The only requirement is the Bridge interface, which defines `getResult` structure and makes the functions available to the contract for queries.